-In order to function efficiently, the Senate needs administrative and procedural support.
-This is provided by key Senate officials, including the Clerk of the Senate and Clerk of the Parliaments and the Usher of the Black Rod.
+In order to function efficiently and serve the Senate well in its commitment to modern, effective management of its internal affairs, the Senate needs administrative and procedural support.
+This is provided by senior officers of the Senate Administration. the Clerk of the Senate and Clerk of the Parliaments and Chief Legislative Services Officer, the Law Clerk and Parliamentary Counsel and Chief Parliamentary Precinct Services Officer, and the Chief Corporate Services Officer and Clerk of the Standing Committee on Internal Economy, Budgets and Administration.

-These officials are supported in their work by the Senate Administration, the Senate’s corporate body.
-Made up of some 450 employees, the Senate Administration provides the services that allow senators to accomplish their work: support in procedure, human resources, communications, building maintenance, asset management, financial administration, security, computer resources and internal audit, to name a few.
+This Executive Committee is supported in their work by the Senate Administration, the Senate’s corporate body.
+The Senate Administration provides the services that allow senators to accomplish their work: support in procedure, security, financial administration, human resources, communications, building maintenance, asset management, computer resources and internal audit, to name a few.

 Senators are also supported by staff in their respective offices.
 Senators’ staff members work directly with their senator to communicate with the public; research and prepare materials like briefing notes, QP questions and speeches; and provide advice on current affairs and strategic questions.
 They may also manage the senator’s office.
 Senators usually employ between one and three staff members.